AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/batch-set-presets-dm.md

 1. Create one or more regular expression groups.

    * On the left side of the **[!UICONTROL Edit Batch Set Preset]** page, under **[!UICONTROL Match]**, **[!UICONTROL Base Name]**, or **[!UICONTROL Sequence Ordering]**, tap **[!UICONTROL Add Group]**.
+   * The **[!UICONTROL Match]** and **[!UICONTROL Base Name]** forms are required; **[!UICONTROL Sequence Ordering]** is optional.
-   * Specify an expression string that you want to use to define the naming criteria for image set or spin set asset members.
-See [Regular expression options](#regx-options-bsp) to view the list of expressions that are available in each field.
+   * Using the drop-down lists and text boxes in the form, specify an expression string that you want to use to define the naming criteria for image set or spin set asset members.
+See [Regular expression options](#regx-options-bsp) to view the list of expressions that are available in each form.
       * As you select and specify expressions for a group, notice that the resulting regular expression syntax is reflected near the lower right side of the page, under the **[!UICONTROL Rule Results - RegX]** heading.
 These regular expression strings represent the pattern that you want to match in a search of Dynamic Media assets to create your image set or spin set.
-   * The **[!UICONTROL Match]** and **[!UICONTROL Base Name]** forms are required; **[!UICONTROL Sequence Ordering]** is optional.

    * When you add two or more groups, in the **[!UICONTROL And]** drop-down, select **[!UICONTROL And]** to conjoin a newly added group with any previous expression group you have added.
-Or, select **[!UICONTROL OR]** to add an alternation between the previous expression group and the new group you are about to create.
+Or, select **[!UICONTROL OR]** to add an alternation between the previous expression group and the new group you create.
 The **[!UICONTROL OR]** operand is defined by the use of a vertical line character `|` in the regular expression syntax itself.

       >[!IMPORTANT]
       >